Making your own DIY charcoal peel-off mask will leave your skin soft, clear, and, best of all, blackhead free!

 The mask can peel off hair, so be sure to keep it away from lashes, brows, and the hairline.

-Follow up the mask treatment with an all-natural face moisturizer.
+Follow up the mask treatment with a homemade all-natural face moisturizer.

 Tips for using homemade face masks